Axway/streams-open-docs/content/en/docs/install/_index.md

 SASL and TLS are enabled by default.
 As there is no sensitive data in Zookeeper, the communications with Zookeeper are in plaintext without authentication.

 {{< alert title="Note" >}}
-Currently, Streams works only with SASL/SCRAM authentication (using the SHA-512 hash functions) **and** TLS enable or none of the two.
+Currently, Streams works only with SASL/SCRAM authentication (using the SHA-512 hash functions) **and** TLS enabled or neither of the two.
 {{< /alert >}}

 According to you choice, you must: